 Prepare the Montage

 Prepare the strawberries: remove and trim the strawberries at the same height (4 cm).
-Cut in 2.
+Cut in two.
 Keep trimmings for strawberry inside.
 Spread between two sheets of almond paste shaped circle.

 Finish the mousseline vanilla